President Kavalhuna’s Biography

 Russell A. Kavalhuna, J.D., joined Henry Ford College as the institution’s sixth president in July 2018.
 The role unites his passions for public service, education, and institutional leadership.
 As the son of an immigrant who attended a Michigan community college, he believes the community college model of education and service is the gateway to the American Dream.

-He was previously the Executive Director of Flight Operations at the Western Michigan University College of Aviation, the nation’s third-largest collegiate aviation program.
+Before becoming president at Henry Ford College, Mr. Kavalhuna was the Executive Director of Flight Operations at the Western Michigan University College of Aviation, the nation’s third-largest collegiate aviation program.
 He also taught a course in the curriculum.

 Prior to his position at WMU, Mr. Kavalhuna was a federal prosecutor and a commercial airline captain.

 Commissions, committees, and public service

 In January 2020, Mr. Kavalhuna was selected to join the inaugural cohort of the Aspen New Presidents Fellowship for Community College Excellence.
 The 25 college presidents selected through this highly competitive process represent a diverse set of leaders who strive to achieve significant improvements in student outcomes and greater equity in educational access and success.
 The Institute takes place in two segments -- one in summer 2020 and one in winter 2021.
 Presidents are expected to engage significantly in data collection, analysis, reading, and action planning as part of the Institute, with a goal of accelerating transformational change on behalf of students.